Lifetime Disability Pension FAQs

 The L&I Pension Calculator.
 What’s a Pension Worth and How Much Does it Pay?

 A pension is roughly the same as time loss for the rest of your life.
 To get a working estimate of the lifetime pension value, multiply your time loss check by 26, then multiply that by how many more years you have to live.
 To be more precise, add in an annual cost of living adjustment.
 That calculation equals a rough approximation of the value of a pension for you.
-If you will be penalized with a Social Security Offset, be sure to factor that into your analysis.
+If you will be penalized with a Social Security Offset, factor that into your analysis.
 Get help figuring this out if you need it.

 Formula for how much a pension will pay: